Skip to main content

 The appeal process for these items requires you to submit the appeal request form along with documentation of the expenses for which you are requesting additional funding.

-The appeal form can be accessed here.
+• The 2024-25 (academic years starting 2024 and ending in 2025) appeal form can be accessed here.

 The drop downs above provide examples of the documentation that should be provided for many different funding categories.